venugoapalreddy/biztalk-docs/biztalk/core/how-to-deploy-bam-definitions.md

 manager: "anneta"
 ---
 # How to Deploy BAM Definitions
-Administrators use the **deploy-all** BAM Management utility command to deploy a BAM definition from the Excel workbook or the XML definitions file exported from the workbook.
-When you perform a complete installation of [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)], the Configuration Wizard automatically configures the BAM Configuration XML.
+Administrators use the <strong>deploy-all</strong> BAM Management utility command to deploy a BAM definition from the Excel workbook or the XML definitions file exported from the workbook.
+When you perform a complete installation of [!INCLUDE [btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)], the Configuration Wizard automatically configures the BAM Configuration XML.

 > [!NOTE]
 >  If multiple users are working with the BAM Add-In for Excel, we recommend that they have the same version of Microsoft Data Access Components (MDAC).
 Otherwise, compatibility issues may arise.
 Specifically, if you create a template on a computer with a newer version of MDAC and then attempt to open it on a computer with an older version of MDAC, a compiler error will occur.